2004 Acura Classic

-The 2004 Acura Classic was a tennis tournament played on outdoor hard courts in San Diego, California, in the United States.
+The 2004 Acura Classic was a tennis tournament played on outdoor hard courts at the La Costa Resort and Spa in San Diego, California, United States.
 It was part of Tier I of the 2004 WTA Tour.
 It was the 26th edition of the tournament was held from July 25 through August 1, 2004.
 Fourth-seeded Lindsay Davenport won the singles title and earned $189,000 first-prize money.